English | Japanese

 BKS Iyengar method of yoga has very effective restorative and therapeutic benefits for the modern human.
 In particular, it is an excellent method for dealing with chronic fatigue, stress and recuperation from illness.

-The best antidote for stress in the Iyengar system is RESTORATIVE AND THERAPUETIC YOGA, the state of resting deeply while still conscious.
+The best antidote for stress in the Iyengar system is RESTORATIVE AND THERAPEUTIC YOGA, the state of resting deeply while still conscious.
 This kind of rest is different from sleep.
 Although sleep has highly restful attributes, deep states of sleep include periods of dreaming, which can increase muscular and physiological tension.
 By comparison, relaxation is a state in which there is no movement, no effort, and the brain is quiet.

 Modern-day humans often are unable to resolve their stress, so their bodies are frequently in a state of readiness to fight or flight.
 With their adrenal glands continuing to pump stress hormones, people lose nutrition because their digestion and elimination systems are slowed down.
 Other important bodily functions, including sleep, are suppressed.